6 Best Neobanking for November 2025

 Q4: What are the biggest risks with these picks?

-Key risks include sector-specific volatility, negative free cash flow (SOFI, WKEY), high debt (NU), and competitive pressures.
-Each stock’s risk profile is detailed in its analysis section.
+Risks include sector-specific volatility, negative free cash flow in some companies, regulatory changes, and execution challenges.
+Each stock’s risk profile is detailed in its analysis section above.

 Q5: When is the best time to invest in these stocks?